vuepress-theme-hope/vuepress-theme-hope-v1/docs/md-enhance/src/guide/demo/react.md

 ::: warning Attention

-- Babel must be loaded when using react to parse JSX, this is done by the plugin automaticaly
+- Babel must be loaded when using react to parse JSX, this is done by the plugin automatically
 - You must export your component through `export default`
 - We use "ShadowDOM" to make style isolation, and we already replace `document` with `shadowRoot`.
 To access the page document, please visit `window.document`.